Skip to contents

 )

-• Return keys match output IDs: list(scatter = ..., stats = ...) corresponds to mcp_plot("scatter") and mcp_text("stats").
-The bridge uses these keys to route values to the correct output elements.
+The return keys match the output IDs. list(scatter = ..., stats = ...) corresponds to mcp_plot("scatter") and mcp_text("stats"), and the bridge uses these keys to route values to the right output elements.

 Step 5: Assemble and serve